RyanFabrick/ML-CV-Surf-Reporter/frontend/README.md

 ## Overview

-Surf Reporter's frontend is a cleanly designed web application that combines real-time oceanographic buoy data with computer vision technology to deliver comprehensive and live surf conditions for users.
+*Surf Reporter*'s frontend is a cleanly designed web application that combines real-time oceanographic buoy data with computer vision technology to deliver comprehensive and live surf conditions for users.
 Built with React and featuring a smooth, customizable interface, it provides users with both quantitative wave data and live visual analysis of the number of surfers on live surf cameras.

 ## Features